 The preparation of coir is a dirty and offensive occupation.
 The husk of the cocoa-nut is thrown into tanks of water, until the woody or pithy matter is loosened by fermentation from the coir fibre.
 The stench of putrid vegetable matter arising from these heaps must be highly deleterious.
-Subsequently the husks are beaten, and the fibre is separated and dried.
+Subsequently the husks are beaten and the fibre is separated and dried.
 Coir rope is useful on account of its durability and power of resisting decay during long immersion.
-In the year 1853, 2,380 tons of coir were exported from Ceylon.
+In the year 1853, twenty-three hundred and eighty tons of coir were exported from Ceylon.

-The great drawback to the commencement of a cocoa-nut plantation is the total uncertainty in the price of oil during the interval of eleven years which must elapse before the estate comes into bearing.
-In this era of invention, when improvements in every branch of science follow each other with such rapid strides, it is a dangerous speculation to make any outlay that will remain so long invested without producing a return.
+The great drawback to the commencement of a cocoa-nut plantation is the total uncertainty of the probable alteration in the price of oil during the interval of eleven years which must elapse before the estate comes into bearing.
+In this era of invention, when improvements in every branch of science follow each other with such rapid strides, it is always a dangerous speculation to make any outlay that will remain so long invested without producing a return.
 Who can be so presumptuous as to predict the changes of future years?
-Oil may have ceased to be the common medium of light; our rooms may be illuminated by electricity, or from fifty other sources, which now are never dreamed of.
-In the mean time, the annual outlay during eleven years is an additional incubus upon the prime cost of the plantation, which at the expiration of this term may be reduced to onetenth of its present value.
+Oil may have ceased to be the common medium of light-our rooms may be illumined by electricity, or from fifty other sources which now are never dreamed of.
+In the mean time, the annual outlay during eleven years is an additional incubus upon the prime cost of the plantation, which, at the expiration of this term, may be reduced to one-tenth of its present value.

-The cocoa-nut tree requires a sandy and well-drained soil; and although it flourishes where no other tree will grow, it welcomes a soil of a richer quality, and produces fruit in proportion.
-Eighty nuts per annum are about the average income from a healthy tree in full bearing; but this, of course, depends much upon the locality.
-This palm delights in the seabreeze, and never attains the same perfection inland that it does in the vicinity of the coast.
-There are several varieties, and that which is considered superior is the yellow species, called the 'King Cocoa-nut.'
+The cocoa-nut tree requires a sandy and well-drained soil; and although it flourishes where no other tree will grow, it welcomes a soil of a richer quality and produces fruit in proportion.
+Eighty nuts per annum are about the average income from a healthy tree in full bearing, but this, of course, depends much upon the locality.
+This palm delights in the sea-breeze, and never attains the same perfection inland that it does in the vicinity of the coast.
+There are several varieties, and that which is considered superior is the yellow species, called the "king cocoa-nut."
 I have seen this on the Maldive Islands in great perfection.
 There it is the prevailing description.

-At the Seychelles there is a variety peculiar to those islands, differing entirely in appearance from the common cocoa-nut.
+At the Seychelles, there is a variety peculiar to those islands, differing entirely in appearance from the common cocoa-nut.
 It is fully twice the size, and is shaped like a kidney that is laid open.
-This is called by the French the 'Coco de mer,' from the large numbers that are found floating in the sea in the neighbourhood of the islands.
+This is called by the French the "coco de mer," from the large numbers that are found floating in the sea in the neighborhood of the islands.